Last Updated on March 3, 2021 by Gaia Zol

 History of Grappa: the Middle Ages and the Renaissance

-In fact, the first to write about the distillation of grappa, at the time known with its Latin-inspired name of acquavite, was a doctor, Michele Savonarola from Padua, uncle of Girolamo Savonarola, infamous friar to be burnt at stake in 1498.
-His text, De Arte Confectionis Aquae Vitae (On the art of making acquavite), tells us there are three types of acquavite consumed in Italy in the 15th century: acquavite semplice (simple acquavite), acquavite comune (common acquavite) and quintessenza (quintessence).
+Doctor Michele Savonarola was the first one to write about the distillation of grappa.
+He called with its Latin name of acquavite.
+Savonarola was uncle of Girolamo, the infamous friar burnt at stake in 1498.
+The doctor’s text, De Arte Confectionis Aquae Vitae (On the art of making acquavite), tells us there are three types of acquavite consumed in Italy in the 15th century: acquavite semplice (simple acquavite), acquavite comune (common acquavite) and quintessenza (quintessence).

-For a couple of hundreds years, acquavite kept its ambiguous status of medicament and drink, with a variety of types produced.
+For a couple of hundreds years, acquavite kept its ambiguous status of medicament and drink.

 A pivotal moment in the history of our beloved grappa comes in the 17th century, when the first Corporazione degli Acquavitieri is created in Venice.
 This shows production had become consistent enough to call for an association regulating it, especially in the North East of the country, the area where, still today, grappa is most largely produced.